What Is the Length of the Grant Virtual Assistant (Grant VA) Online Course?

 Unlike most semester-long classes, in as few as two weeks, the Grant VA online class introduces you to all nine validated competencies developed by the accredited Grant Professionals Certification Institute (GPCI) that is part of the Grant Professional Certificate (GPC) exam:

-Competency 06 - Knowledge of nationally recognized standards of ethical practice by grants professionals (10%)
+- Competency 06 - Knowledge of nationally recognized standards of ethical practice by grant developers (10%)

-Competency 07 - Knowledge of practices and services that raise the level of professionalism of Grant Professionals (5%)
+- Competency 07 - Knowledge of practices and services that raise the level of professionalism of grant developers (5%)

 Click here to download the full list of validated competencies and skills from the Grant Professionals Certification Institute (GPCI).